jcq/wedding/src/pages/get-involved/index.md

     - - -

-    We have two hotel room blocks available: one in downtown Minneapolis and one in downtown Saint Paul.
+    We will have two hotel room blocks available: one in downtown Minneapolis and one in downtown Saint Paul.

     Feel free to stay at either (or neither)!

-    *Only a limited number of rooms are reserved at rate, so please book early.*
   heading: Where to Stay
   hotels:
     - address: |-